Innere Stadt

-The Innere Stadt (/de/; Innare Stod; "Inner City") is the 1st municipal district of Vienna (1.
+The Innere Stadt (/de-at/, Innare Stod, English: Inner City) is the 1st municipal district of Vienna (1.
 Bezirk) located in the center of the Austrian capital.
 The Innere Stadt is the old town of Vienna.
 Until the city boundaries were expanded in 1850, the Innere Stadt was congruent with the city of Vienna.
 Traditionally it was divided into four quarters, which were designated after important town gates: Stubenviertel (northeast), Kärntner Viertel (southeast), Widmerviertel (southwest), Schottenviertel (northwest).

 The Ringstraße circles the Innere Stadt along the route of the former city walls.

 The first district is, with a workforce of 100,745, the largest employment locale in Vienna.
 This is partially due to tourism, as well as the presence of many corporate headquarters due to the district's central location.

 Geography

 Innere Stadt is the central district of Vienna.
 It borders Leopoldstadt in the northeast, Landstraße in the east, Wieden and Mariahilf in the south, Neubau and Josefstadt in the west, and Alsergrund in the north.
 The district border, starting at Urania, follows Wienfluss, Lothringerstraße, Karlsplatz, Gedreidemarkt, Museumsplatz, Museumstraße, Auerspergstraße, Landesgerichtsstraße, Universitätsstraße, Maria-Theresien-Straße and the Donaukanal.